pepplejoshua/proto/NOTES.md

 - Add function expressions (lambdas).
 [DONE]
 - Work on pointers.
 [DONE]
 - Make pointers printable (implement proto_str() for it).
 [DONE]
-- Add naive allocation (`new` and `del` essentially).
+- Add naive allocation (`new` and `free` essentially).
 To be removed when allocators are good (and replaced with a NaiveAllocator that uses that).
+Should new return a pointer or an optional pointer?
 - Add CFG to seman for checking validity of variable references (they have been initialized through all execution paths).
 Use Claude 3.5 Sonnet as a guide.
 - Make functions printable (generate a string in seman to show the type).
 - Work on support for allocators (explicit or implicitly through context passing).
-- Add Vec<T> type for growable vectors.
-Requires an explicit allocator passed into it.
 - Add String type for growable strings.
 Requires an explicit allocator passed into it.
 - Add do keyword for single statement functions / lambdas (non-block).
 This will allow forgoing a void type for the function since I can check for `{` or `do` to determine whether to just parse the body, or to parse a type, and then parse a body.
 ```rs